The Geneva Process on AI Principles

 The Process

 The Geneva Process on AI Principles aims to increase the understanding of the emerging principles on AI for defence and military purposes.
 This should support states, international organizations, firms, and researchers for better analysis, design, implementation, and international cooperation regarding the ethical and responsible development and use of military AI.
-Taking a broad approach regarding AI applications, legal branches, and other considerations, the process also aims to support ongoing international and national efforts on the regulation of AI.
+Taking a broad approach regarding AI applications, legal branches, and other considerations, the process also aims to support ongoing international and national efforts on the regulation and governance of AI.

 Publications